 "You come all this way just to see my farm, and I must show you it."

 When the owner & operator of TL Chocolates & Cacao Farm said this to us, we paused for a moment and reflected on how weird the situation might seem to him.
-These two American girls had asked to see his cacao farm in Taiwan.
-He’s not exactly in a convenient location, but I believe you can find good chocolate most anyplace.
+These two American girls had asked to see his cacao farm in Taiwan, and he's not exactly in a convenient location.
+But I believe you can find good chocolate most anyplace.